Pearls Before Swine by Stephan Pastis for October 03, 2024

 17. Me4

-Guy from southern Indiana about 2 hours ago
+Hoosier Guy about 2 months ago

 I remember “gas wars” back in the 1960s, where competing gas stations, often within sight of each other, would keep lowering their prices.
 The lowest I remember is 22¢ a gallon.
 I wonder why you never see gas wars anymore… I’m guessing that it maybe that gas stations’ gas prices are fixed at the corporate level?
 Or that the gas station model is completely different now: gas stations now are almost always attached to a “convenience store” (where the real profit is generated).
 Gas stations back then were almost always attracted to a garage where work can be done on vehicles.
 The only “convenience” products sold were candy, cola, coffee and cigarettes.